-For those who are familiar with my work, they will know that I like to refer to my style as ‘Modern contemporary with a touch of nostalgia’.
-What do I mean by this, you may ask?
-Well, even though I am an advocate for all things modern, I do have a great appreciation for other styles, such as classic, rustic, eclectic and many more.
-I therefore like to mix styles.
-Whilst the modern will usually dominate, I like to add a touch of another style.
-In my opinion it is what gives the design its ‘oomph’ and adds some personality to it.
+For those who are familiar with my work, they will know that I like to refer to my style as ‘Contemporary with a touch of nostalgia’.
+Basically, although I love all things modern, I do have a great appreciation for other styles, such as classic, rustic, eclectic and many more.
+I love to mix styles.
+Whilst the modern will usually dominate, I like to add an element or two from another style.
+This is what gives the design its ‘oomph’ and adds personality to it.

 So let’s hear some of these stories…